lulato/resume/readme.md

-This is the Cactus template for Bourbon
+This is the Cactus template for Bourbon / Neat / Bitters

 It also includes Neat and Bitters which is scafolding styles for Bourbon